Tutorials & Integrations

 AreaRuntime exports

-Client and authcreateHiveMcpClient, buildHiveAuthHeaders, HIVE_DEFAULT_MCP_URL
+Client and authcreateHiveMcpClient, buildHiveAuthHeaders, HIVE_DEFAULT_MCP_URL, HIVE_MCP_CLIENT_VERSION

-Root-tool constantsHIVE_CORE_TOOL_NAMES, HIVE_CATEGORY_TOOL_NAMES, HIVE_REMOVED_CATEGORY_TOOL_NAMES
+Root-tool constantsHIVE_CORE_TOOL_NAMES, HIVE_STATEFUL_WRITE_ENDPOINT_NAMES, HIVE_CATEGORY_TOOL_NAMES, HIVE_REMOVED_CATEGORY_TOOL_NAMES

 Metadata constantsHIVE_COMPACT_METADATA_RESOURCE_URIS, HIVE_METADATA_RESOURCE_URIS, HIVE_PROVIDER_NAMES